SEO For Roofers

 Mobile Responsiveness

 Finally, you should have an XML sitemap.
-This will list the URLs of all the pages on your site which helps a search engine crawl and index each page.
-By giving search engines a clear and structured list of the contents of your website, important pages are recognised and indexed which will increase search visibility.
+This lists the URLs of all the pages on your site, which helps search engines crawl and index each one.
+By giving search engines a clear and structured list of your website's contents, important pages are recognised and indexed, which increases your search visibility.

 Common SEO Mistakes Roofers Should Avoid